Pranamv/Proper-Rent/docs/11-phase-1-implementation-plan.md

 #### P1.0.3 CI baseline

 **Output**
-- CI workflow with lint/type/test placeholders for backend and frontend.
+- CI workflow with lint, format, typecheck, test, contract, e2e, build, audit, and secret-scan jobs for backend and frontend.
 - Dependency scan and secret scan configured.

 **Acceptance**
 - CI runs on pull request.
-- Checks are allowed to be minimal at first, but every later task must strengthen them rather than bypass them.
+- Checks must be strengthened when behavior changes and must not be bypassed.

 **Tests**
 - CI proves the scaffold can install dependencies and run the current verification bundle.